codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 ## Setting up publishing to App Store Connect on Codemagic

-In this section we give step-by-step instructions on how to configure publishing App Store Connect using Flutter workflow editor.
+In this section we give step-by-step instructions on how to configure publishing to App Store Connect using Flutter workflow editor.

 ### Step 1.
 Creating an App Store API key for Codemagic